 The wheel of the caster is the other side of the equation and it has a profound impact on push force and cart movement.

 Carts with wheels made from harder materials will generally be easier to get moving than those with wheels made from softer materials.
 Harder materials have lower starting resistance.
-This is the resistance or force that must be overcome to get the wheels in motion, especially as the weight of the load increases.
+This is the resistance or force to overcome to get the wheels in motion.
 They also have lower rolling resistance, which means it takes less force to keep them moving at a constant speed.

-Wheels made from softer materials are generally quieter and more comfortable to use because they transmit less vibration.
+Wheels made from softer materials are generally quieter and easier to use because they transmit less vibration.
 They are designed for lighter loads, and they help preserve soft floor materials which might be damaged by a harder wheel.

 In a perfect world, decisions are based specifically on an application’s height requirements and running surface.
 Realistically, cost constraints often come into play.
 That’s why Caster Concepts offers a variety of ergonomic caster configurations to meet every customer’s budget.
 These wheels help reduce the risk of injury for cart operators and reduce the amount of manpower required to safely move loads.
 Here are a few examples of our most popular wheels:

 The Ergo-X or donut tread wheel is our most cost-effective medium-capacity ergonomic option.

 TWERGO® wheels are the ultimate medium to light duty ergonomic solution.
 Our TWERGO (Twin Ergonomic) wheels feature a patented parabolic face, and a twin or triple wheel design where each wheel rotates independently, virtually eliminating scrubbing and giving operators the ability to maneuver carts with ease.